 Are the stomping sounds too loud to drown with a white noise machine?
 Earplugs might help you block them.

-Get industrial strength form earplugs in the shape of your ear canal, and you will enjoy your sleep and have fun when working despite the neighbor making noise.
+Get industrial strength from earplugs in the shape of your ear canal, and you will enjoy your sleep and have fun when working despite the neighbor making noise.

 Talk to the police